John Hopkins University specialists agree in the judgment: it is the first time in the world.

 The operation, which took place last March, gave the anonymous patient great benefits for self-esteem: the transplant was the first in the world including not only the penis but all the surrounding tissues and systems.

-"When I regained consciousness after the operation, I felt like a reborn person, finally more serene," he said in a release era.
+"When I regained consciousness after the operation, I felt like a reborn person, finally more serene," he said in a release of the time.

 Sometimes such a transplant, needless to say, fails: the recipient's immune system does not accept the new organ, and in some penis transplants, rejection seizures force doctors to withdraw from the operation.